 Foxconn, the Taiwanese contract manufacturer best known for assembling the Apple iPhone, introduced an EV platform at the Foxconn Technology Day 2020 event on October 16, 2020.
-At the Foxconn Technology Day 2021 event on October 18, 2021, the company will showcase three electric cars, possibly including even an SUV, say Chinese media reports.
+At the Foxconn Technology Day 2021 event on October 18, 2021, the company unveiled three EVs, including an SUV called Foxtron Model C.

 Foxconn electric car platform & ambitions

-The Foxconn MIH electric car platform will have customizable elements including size (for hatchbacks, sedans, SUVs, MPVs, etc.,), wheelbase, suspension type and battery size.
-Manufacturers can fine tune these elements for their individual needs, and the assembly will be done by Foxconn.
+The Foxconn MIH electric car platform has customizable elements including size (for hatchbacks, sedans, SUVs, MPVs, etc.,), wheelbase, suspension type, and battery size.
+Manufacturers can fine-tune these elements for their individual needs, and the assembly will be done by Foxconn.

 Chairman Liu Young-way said the company is targeting a 10 per cent share of the global EV market as soon as 2025; as per a report from Allied Market Research, the electric vehicle market would be worth USD 800 billion by 2027.

-Aside from the MIH electric platform, the company said it will also introduce a solid state battery for electric cars in 2024, claiming its superiority over today’s lithium-ion equipped electric cars.
+Foxconn plans to introduce a solid-state battery for electric cars in 2024, claiming its superiority over today’s lithium-ion-equipped electric cars.
 This could give the company leverage to become a potential part supplier for future electric cars and SUVs.
-Already, car makers are working towards the next generation of electric efficiency and range, with Mercedes announcing the development of the concept EQXX which will achieve over 750 miles of range.
+Already, carmakers are working towards the next generation of electric efficiency and range, with Mercedes announcing the Vision EQXX with 780 km (485 miles) of range.